 Then it’s just a case of nailing the footwear; black, dark brown or oxblood loafers are a solid option here.

-Grey Jacket With Black Trousers
+Grey Blazer With Black Trousers

 From a summer favourite to a winter one.
 Mixing black and grey may not sound like the most festive combination around but keeping your jacket and trousers low key and muted gives you some leeway to create a focal point elsewhere within your ensemble.